kingwingfly/Concreter/README.md

 Here's how you can init and start the project.

 ### Prerequisites
-- Postgres data base
+- Postgres database
+- AgDb database
+- Python gRPC server

 #### Postgres
-If you wanana use Postgres on your local machine, you can follow the steps below.
+If you wanna use Postgres on your local machine, you can follow the steps below.

 ```sh
 # Init a Postgres database with the following settings: